-One example is the sextortion email scam, where an aspect of sexual content, emphasized by scammers as shameful, persuades you into doing their bidding — e.g., intimidating emails claiming that you have been observed doing something sensitive while watching pornographic videos.
+There is also sextortion email scam, where an aspect of sexual content, emphasized by scammers as shameful, persuades you into doing their bidding — e.g., intimidating blackmail emails claiming that you have been observed doing something sensitive while watching pornographic videos.

 - They set up malware on porn website.

 - They penetrated with “zero-click” vulnerability on Pegasus or Zoom.

 - They got your email account, password from hackers.

 The context of scam emails has the same pattern for some time, and usually the only thing that changes is the Bitcoin address where you can pay the amount demanded.

 Check Out This Blackmail / Sextortion Email Scam Below:

 Unfortunately, there are some bad news for you.
 Around several months ago I have obtained access to your devices that you were using to browse internet.
 Subsequently, I have proceeded with tracking down internet activities of yours.

 Below, is the sequence of past events: In the past, I have bought access from hackers to numerous email accounts (today, that is a very straightforward task that can be done online).

 Clearly, I have effortlessly logged in to email account of yours (firstname.lastname@example.org).